Rural Land Management

 You will be assessed on your coursework which in itself will often be based on real life case studies, ensuring you can apply your knowledge in a practical setting.
 The case study material becomes more complex and challenging throughout the course, as you learn to integrate the subject matter studied in different modules.
 This culminates in the final year with case studies which are supplied by practising surveyors from their own portfolios of work.

-The Research Project (dissertation) is an integral part of the course, leading to your BSc (Hons) classification.
-It gives you the opportunity to study in-depth a subject of specific interest or of direct relevance to your employment aspirations.
+The Research Project is an integral part of the course, providing you with the chance to deepen your understanding in a specific area of interest or of direct relevance to your employment aspirations.

 Timetables are normally available one month before registration.
 Please note that while we make every effort to ensure that timetables are as student-friendly as possible, scheduled teaching can take place on any day of the week.
 Wednesday afternoons are normally reserved for sports and societies activities.